-A map(s) showing the approximate route is shown below and is also on the noticeboard at Neiley Pavillion.
+A map(s) showing the approximate route is shown below and will also be on the noticeboard at Neiley Pavillion (the Club HQ) from early November.
 Runners are allowed to make slight deviations from the official route, and those with previous experience of the race may be able to gain a few seconds at some points, which is all in the spirit of the event.
 However, some sections of the course will be marked with flags placed on the instructions of the landowners, and in these sections, the route must be strictly adhered to.
 All competitors must pass the checkpoint at Hill Lane on the way out and on the way back.
 Marshalls will be present at all road crossings.

 The section between marshalling points 4 and 5 is the section that is likely to change due to a new fence